 The Crazy Corpus Christi Scavenger Hunt is a unique way to learn about the city and explore it beyond what tourists typically experience.
 Playing the game is simple, fun, and exciting: Use your phone or tablet to navigate through trails, solving riddles and answering questions along the way.
 The more you play, the more points you get!

-- Best and Fun Things to Do in Corpus Christi, Texas
+- Things to Do in Corpus Christi, Texas

 - 1. South Texas Botanical Gardens and Nature Center